What subjects do you teach ?

 How do I know that my child will improve ?

-How long will it take to address my child's challenge?
+How long will it take to solve my child's problem ?

 Will you come to my house to tutor ?

 All tutoring is done within our Centre.
 This gives us the ability to provide the best facilities and teaching aids to meet the needs of your child and creates an optimal learning environment.Back to top

 Do you tutor online ?

 Online tutoring is currently being developed which will mimic the proven Kip McGrath method of tutoring delivered in the Centre.
 Due for release in the second half of 201, it will be a great option if your child finds it difficult to regularly attend our Centre.Back to top

 Many parents are concerned about how their children are performing at school and whether their children are at the appropriate level for their age and class.
 We provide a free, no obligation assessment and discuss the results with you in detail to determine exactly how your child is performing.Back to top

 How long is each lesson ?